Breaking Down the List of Sexual Misconceptions

 4. Myth: STI tests are only for promiscuous individuals

 Reality: Anyone who is sexually active, regardless of how many partners they’ve had, can contract an STI.
-Regular testing is recommended, particularly when changing partners.
+STIs don’t only affect people with multiple partners—they can happen after one encounter.
+That’s why regular testing should be normal for everyone.

 5. Myth: Certain positions or locations prevent pregnancy

 Reality: Pregnancy is possible anytime sperm comes into contact with the vaginal area, regardless of sexual position or location.
-Myths such as not getting pregnant if you have sex standing up or in a bath are simply not true.
+Myths like “you can’t get pregnant if you have sex in a bath or standing up” are completely false.

 6. Myth: You can always tell if your partner has an STI